Reframing “Tradition” in Northwest Coast Indigenous Art

 No timid dwellers these, children of the wild coast, born between the sea and the land, to challenge the strength of the stormy North Pacific and wrest from it a rich livelihood.
 Their descendants would build on its beaches the strong, beautiful homes of the Haidas and embellish them with the powerful heraldic carvings that told of the legendary beginnings of the great families, all the heroes and heroines, the gallant beasts and monsters that shaped their world and their destinies.
 For many, many generations they grew and flourished, built and created, fought and destroyed, lived according to the changing seasons and the unchanging rituals of their rich and complex lives.

-Haida artist Bill Reid was an early practitioner of formline design and his images were part of early renewal.
-In the silkscreen print, Haida Grizzly Bear (1973), for example, Reid evokes the interconnectedness of the animal and human world.
+Haida artist Bill Reid was an early practitioner of formline design, and his images were part of early renewal.
+In the silkscreen print Haida Grizzly Bear(1973), for example, Reid evokes the interconnectedness of the animal and human worlds.
 Humans, birds, and animals are interlocked and intertwined in red ovoids and within thick black lines.
 Like a tapestry, the image provokes the viewer to consider each element of the larger whole, thus implicitly reminding us that humans and nature are connected.

 Bill Reid, “Haida Grizzly Bear,” 1973

 Lawrence Paul Yuxweluptun is of Coast Salish and Okanagan descent and he passionately refutes the notion of “tradition.”
 His work can be seen to epitomize renewal in that he takes forms from Haida, Coast Salish, and canonical Canadian art (Emily Carr, for example) to create pastiches that simultaneously reference the violence of colonialism, the destruction of the land and Indigenous spirituality and beliefs.
 In the etching N.W.C.
-Man (2021), a hybrid human-raven figure stands as a symbol of the power of transformation and its hollowed-out formline ovoids provoke the viewer to ponder the meaning of this image.
+Man (2021), a hybrid human-raven figure stands as a symbol of the power of transformation and its hollowed-out formline ovoids provoke the viewer to ponder the meaning of the image.

 Lawrence Paul Yuxweluptun, “N.W.C.
 Man,” 2021